Avnet/rzboard-program-tools/readme.md

 ![](pics/ttl_lauch.png)

 Wait for the script running automatically, and no input or operation is required during this period.
-After finishing, the **TTL script and Tera Term will exit**.
+After finishing, the **TTL script and Tera Term will automatically exit**.
 Then you can set RzBoard to boot from QSPI or eMMC as your needs.